Airplane with Canadians leaving China amid the corona virus outbreak landing on CFB Trenton - Go Tech Daily

-A plane chartered by the Canadian government transporting people who wanted to leave Wuhan, China, in the midst of a coronavirus outbreak landed on CFB Trenton in Ontario.
+No one on board the airlift from Wuhan, China that landed on Friday morning at CFB Trenton in Ontario, had symptoms of the corona virus or other in-flight illness, said Health Minister Patty Hajdu.

-The plane, with 176 passengers on board, left Wuhan on Thursday.
+The plane left Wuhan on Thursday.
 It arrived in Vancouver around 9 p.m.
 PT for a tank stop before continuing to the Ontario military base.

+“Fortunately, no one showed any symptoms on the plane, so no one had to disembark at the gas station in Vancouver,” Hajdu told host Matt Galloway in an interview on CBC Radio’s The Current.

-Passengers returning from the Wuhan flight will spend 14 days in quarantine on the military base to see if they develop symptoms of the new corona virus.
+Passengers returning from the Wuhan flight are now under a 14-day military base quarantine to see if they develop symptoms of the new corona virus.

-Meagan Fitzpatrick of CBC, who is in Trenton, Ont.
-Is, said it may take some time before passengers are actually allowed to leave the plane when the board gets in to interview them first.

-As soon as they get off, passengers go to a hangar where they are processed by Canada Border Service Agency staff and health officials.
-From there they are taken to a lodge where they are accommodated for the duration of the quarantine period.
+Hajdu said the evacuees have been under “enormous amounts of stress”, anxiety and boredom due to the Wuhan lock-in.
+Many of them are separated from their children or have had to leave loved ones behind.

+Mental health care will be offered at the base, she said, and officials are taking measures to keep people busy while they are in quarantine, including play centers.

 The coronavirus evacuees in Canada hit Trenton.
 Here is a tour of the screening process that they will go through at CFB Trenton and what life will look like during their two-week quarantine @CBCTheNational https://t.co/fcUzm11Rzw